 Rail Projects Victoria will deliver the project, which will support 1,000 direct and indirect jobs during delivery.

-A revised Murray Basin Rail Project business case was developed by the Department of Transport and Rail Projects Victoria and submitted to the Commonwealth Government in 2020.
+A revised Murray Basin Rail Project business case was developed by the Department of Transport and Planning and Rail Projects Victoria and submitted to the Commonwealth Government in 2020.

 The business case outlined a revised scope of works to optimize the standard and broad gauge networks, which was funded by the Australian and Victorian governments.